d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 Note: To create a PR using this template add the query parameter `template=manual_maintenance.md` to the merge request creation URL (or simply copy this md file into the description)
 # Maintenance tasks (to be completed by the assignee)
 ## Skyminder
-- [ x] Complete manual maintenance in the Skyminder Repo
+- [ ] Complete manual maintenance in the Skyminder Repo
-- [ x] Release a new version `0.1.14` and replace the version number in the text here with the next version number to come.
+- [ ] Release a new version `0.1.14` and replace the version number in the text here with the next version number to come.
-- [ x] Upgrade to the new version of the skyminder-client in the `settings.gradle.kts`
+- [ ] Upgrade to the new version of the skyminder-client in the `settings.gradle.kts`
-- [ x] Upgrade to the new version of the skyminder-dummyserver in the `docker-compose.yml` file.
+- [ ] Upgrade to the new version of the skyminder-dummyserver in the `docker-compose.yml` file.
 ## EDC
 - [ ] Complete manual maintenance in the EDC Repo
 - [ ] Release a new version `0.2.9`and replace the version number in the text here with the next version number to come.